 As part of the Rose Labyrinth Series

-Still receiving increbible feedback and requests to present Deep Listening again.
+After many requests of presenting again this project, here I am ready to play it for you again.
 This concert is an invitation to listening with your whole body; a more subtle and active listening than the passive and automatic hearing we are used to.… what I call deep listening.

 Hearing is one of the first senses we activate when we come to life, and it is the last one we lose when we die.
-There is more to listening to than what we are aware of.
+There is much more to heat than we are aware of.
 Imagine only that you can hear up to 10 octaves compared to one octave of the color spectrum that the sight is able to sense.

 Open doors: 7:45pm

 (1 mile walk from Downtown Berkeley BART & in the middle of the Gourmet Ghetto!)

 Online ticket sales end at 5 PM the day before the event.
 Tickets will still be available at the door at an extra charge.

 Photos by Marco Sanchez

 Laura Inserra has collaborated with various artists globally.
 Her performances display ancient and modern instruments and are infused with a unique blend of musical inspiration and melodic harmonies which deeply resonate with audiences worldwide.
 Deep Listening is part of her solo concert series and focus on compositions and instruments that take us into the journey of the sounds, melodies, and rhythms.